Armenians in the Byzantine Empire: Military

+Narses (478–573) was an influential courtier and commander.

 It is known that Armenians used to be merchants and representatives of other professions, their main occupation in Byzantium seems to have been military service.
 Thanks to the information from Procopius of Caesarea, the court historian of Emperor Justinian I, the role of Armenians in the wars that the emperor fought in Africa against the Vandals, in Italy against the Ostrogoths, and in the Middle East against the Sassanids is well documented.
 Besides Narses, a native of Persoarmenia who achieved considerable success in the war with the Goths and in conflicts with the Antes, Heruli, and Franks, about 15 commanders of Armenian origin in Justinian's army can be mentioned.
 The Byzantine garrison of Narses, located in Italy, consisted mainly of Armenians and was called numerus Armeniorum.
 According to the Armenian historian Sebeos, the Armenian element dominated the polyethnic army of Emperor Maurice: “He ordered to transport all of them across the sea and unite them in the countries of Thrace against the enemy".
 At the same time, he also ordered the gathering of all the Armenian cavalry and the princes of the Nakharars, who were powerful in battle and skilled both in warfare and in throwing spears.
 He also commanded the recruitment of a strong army from Armenia, selecting the tallest and most skilled hunters to form slender regiments, arm them, and send them to Thrace against the enemies, appointing Mushegh Mamikonyan as their commander.
 This campaign beyond the Danube ended with the defeat of the Byzantines and the death of Mushegh.
 After that, two armies of 1,000 horsemen each were recruited in Armenia, of which one "was frightened on the road and did not want to go to the place where their king demanded them".
 According to the 19th-century historian K. P. Patkanov, starting from the reign of Maurice, Armenian commanders began to play an important role in the Greek army, reaching the highest command positions.